MystenLabs/walrus-docs/docs/walrus-sites/tutorial-config.md

 - `package`: the object ID of the Walrus Sites package on Sui.
 This must always be specified in the config, and is already appropriately configured in `assets/example-config.yaml`.
-- `module`: the name of the module in the Walrus Sites package.
-- `portal`: the name of the portal through which the site will be viewed; this only affects the output of the CLI, and nothing else (default: `walrus.site`).
+- `portal`: the name of the Portal through which the site will be viewed; this only affects the output of the CLI, and nothing else (default: `walrus.site`).
-  All Walrus Sites are accessible through any portal independent of this setting.
+  All Walrus Sites are accessible through any Portal independent of this setting.
 - `general`: these are general options, that can be configured both through the CLI and the config:
   - `rpc_url`: The URL of the Sui RPC node to use.
 If not set, the `site-builder` will infer it from the wallet.
   - `wallet`: Pointer to the Sui wallet to be used.
 By default, it uses the system-wide wallet (the one from `sui client addresses`).
   - `walrus_binary`: Pointer to the `walrus` binary.
 By default, this is expected to be run from